avirakesh/rpi-retro-display/README.md

 honored if multiple applets are present.

-__A Note on `brightness`:__ The `brightness` attribute is intended to dim the display output without fiddling with the `*.star` file.
+__A Note on `brightness`:__ The `brightness` attribute is intended to dim the display output without fiddling with the `*.star` files.
 It just applies a multiplier to the output of `pixlet`.
-Technically values higher that 1 are allowed, but not recommended as the output will be saturate very quickly.
+`brightness = 0` will blank out the display, and `brightness = 1` will leave the output of `pixlet` untouched.
+Technically values higher that 1 are allowed, but not recommended as the output will saturate very quickly.
 Tinker with the `brightness` value and see what works for you!

 ### 5. [Optional] Extend Life Expectancy of the SD Card